Providing welcoming access for all visitors

-The Worcester Art Museum celebrated its new Lancaster Street entrance on December 2, 2021.
-The Lancaster Plaza, designed by WHY Architects, includes new stairs with granite treads and a steel frame.
+The Worcester Art Museum celebrated and officially opened its new Lancaster Street entrance on December 2, 2021.
+The Lancaster Plaza, designed by WHY Architects, includes an elegant new staircase with granite treads and a steel frame.
 A new elevator provides accessibility to all three floors of the Museum's Higgins Education Wing, including the Lancaster Welcome Center.

-We are grateful to the following supporters who made this renovation possible:
+Funders: We are grateful to the following supporters who made this renovation possible

 - C. Jean and Myles McDonough Charitable Foundation